mercanca/spart/README.md

 The spart requires, the slurm configured to give permision for reading other users job info, node info, and other information.

+The Slurm API, can not run correctly on a "Configless" Slurm node.
+It looks for slurm.conf, and fails.
+Because of this reason, the spart can not run a node which does not contain the slurm conf files.
+But, even at a configless slurm cluster, if a node contains the slurm conf files (for example a slurmctl node), spart works correctly.

 ## Compiling